A pandemic brings unique challenges to each of our families.

-Everyone takes turns walking Violet, our Great Pyrenes dog, throughout the day.
-They also check our laying hens food and water and feeds the cats.
+Everyone takes turns walking Violet, our Great Pyrenees dog, throughout the day.
+They also check our laying hen’s food and water and feed the cats.
 This outdoor space has never felt more valuable.
 It’s our outdoor home that keeps us sane, the great outdoors with many ongoing projects (like the goat barn build presently in progress).

-Get outside: somehow, some way, get outdoors for a little fresh air.
+Get outside: somehow, someway, get outdoors for a little fresh air.
 Learn backflips on the trampoline.
 Just kidding, just bounce.
 But get on that trampoline with your kids.
 Amazing exercise.
-Or turn on Spotify dance list and get your boogey on with or without the kids.
+Or turn on Spotify dance list and get your boogie on with or without the kids.

 Create fun memories.

-Create fun memories with them doing things you love or things you would like to dabble in: art projects, attacking any Pin you’ve pinned on Pinterest ever (with the kids), or search for snails to keep a snail terrarium (it’s a thing my eleven year old did).
+Create fun memories with them doing things you love or things you would like to dabble in: art projects, attacking any Pin you’ve pinned on Pinterest ever (with the kids), or searching for snails to keep a snail terrarium (it’s a thing my eleven-year-old did).

 Include household chores.